MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Short.api.md

 ```

 ##### Brief
-Returns of the ceiling of a floating point value.
+Returns the ceiling of a floating point value.

-In the case of `sys.core.lang.Short` it returns the value itself and is included only for API compatibility when using templates.
+In the case of [Short][sys.core.lang.Short] it returns the value itself and is included only for API compatibility when using templates.

 ***